What Really Happened to Jasper Taylor?

 As Taylor matured into a young adult, however, he developed a profound manic depression that would sometimes allow him to work feverishly and other times would cripple him for weeks or months.

-One incident recalled by multiple colleagues from his days as a student at Wimahl, was that he broke down half-way through a semester.
+Multiple colleagues recalled one incident from his days as a student at Wimahl: He broke down halfway through a semester.
 He stopped attending lectures.
 He stopped turning in work.
-“It was like he evaporated,” said one colleague, “The only person who saw him at all that year was Toshe.
-He used to bring him meals in his room and would sit and talk with him.
+“It was like he evaporated,” said one colleague.
+The only person who saw him at all that year was Toshe.
+He used to bring him meals in his room and sit and talk with him.
 Toshe stuck by him all that time.
 Toshe got him through it.”

 “That award was a huge deal.
-There are physicists four times their age that haven’t received it–folks who have been working in the field for more than 50 years.
+There are physicists four times their age who haven’t received it–folks who have been working in the field for more than 50 years.
 The Andersen was huge, but the ceremony was a disaster.”

 Taylor, on that trip, first discovered alcohol.